What are Common Area Expenses?

-At the end of each year, the common area expenses are reconciled and you will either owe the Landlord additional money for underpayment or receive a credit for over payment.
+At the end of each year, the CAM is reconciled and you will either owe the Landlord additional money for underpayment or receive a credit for overpayment.

 How are Common Area Expenses Determined?

-Your “Pro Rata” share of common area expenses is calculated by dividing the size of your store by the total square footage of the property.
+Your “Pro Rata” share of expenses is calculated by dividing the size of your store by the total square footage of the property.

-If you are the only Tenant and occupy a free standing building, you will pay 100% of the common area expenses.
+If you are the only Tenant and occupy a free-standing building, you will pay 100% of the expenses.

 Want to avoid common mistakes and open your restaurant fast at the best price?